-Developed a partnership action plan to deliver learning from its own case reviews.
-Delivery of the plan is monitored by the Boards Safeguarding Adult Review Sub-Committee which also manages the review of serious case of neglect and abuse.
+Priority 2: Learning and Development Professionals are putting into practice findings ESAB has: from relevant case Developed a partnership action plan to reviews. deliver learning from its own case reviews.
+Delivery of the plan is monitored by the Addiction and substance Boards Safeguarding Adult Review Submisuse is understood Committee which also manages the review of more clearly by non specialist practitioners. serious case of neglect and abuse.